Updated November 13, 2018

 Start by laying claim to your business listings online, then work on your website content and make sure you focus on the things that your customers are searching for online.
 This will give you the opportunity to be seen as an expert in your field.

-Then, by adding a personal touch after customers start interacting with you, you’ll start earning a reputation of a company who really cares about their customers – not just one who sees them as a number.
+Next, add a personal touch after customers start interacting with you.
+This way, you’ll start earning a reputation of a company who really cares about their customers – not just one who sees them as a number.

 Best of luck in your business!